March 11, 2015: Connecticut Energy, Environment and Economic Development Conference: Energy Prices – How High and How Long Are They Going to Last?

 February 11, 2015: Bryan Garcia, CT Green Bank

 February 11, 2015: Connecticut Green Bank with Bryan Garcia, 5:30 PM, Courtyard by Marriott, Cromwell, CT.
-Bryan Garcia was named president and CEO of the Connecticut Green Bank in 2011.
-He oversees the nation’s first state-level green bank.
+Bryan Garcia, president and CEO of the Connecticut Green Bank oversees the nation’s first state-level green bank.
 In that role, he is responsible for using limited public funds to attract and deploy private investment in clean energy in Connecticut.
 The “green bank model” is demonstrating that more clean energy can be deployed at a faster rate while using public funds more responsibly.
-This is a joint meeting with the Renewable Energy and Efficiency Business Association (REEBA).
+This was a joint meeting with the Renewable Energy and Efficiency Business Association (REEBA).
 Click here for a copy of Bryan’s presentation.

 December 10, 2014: CPES Holiday Party with Commissioner Klee

 On December 10, 2014, CPES held its annual Holiday Party with special guests Robert Klee, Commissioner of the Department of Energy and Environmental Protection (DEEP), and Tracy Babbidge, Bureau Chief for DEEP’s Bureau of Energy and Technology Policy.
 Commissioner Klee provided a broad overview of Connecticut’s energy policies, focusing mainly on the state’s first-ever Comprehensive Energy Strategy (CES) released by DEEP in February 2013.
 Tracy Babbidge provided a deeper dive into DEEP’s more recent activities, particularly its work on the latest Integrated Resources Plan (IRP), which looks at both demand-side resources (conservation, energy efficiency, etc.) as well as more traditional supply-side resources (generation, transmission, etc.) in making its recommendations on how best to meet future electricity needs in the state.